SFDC-Assets/Lightning-Barcode-Scanner/README.md

 As of Winter '21, Salesforce supports native barcode scanning on supported devices.
 This Lightning Web Component allows a user to scan a barcode and either open a scanned URL or take action on the scanned text.

+**NOTE**: *Barcode scanning capability as of this writing is still in beta in Salesforce, with all of the caveats associated with that.
+All of my demo components are demo quality only, although I try to make them as good as possible (see the disclaimer below).
+As always, use at your own risk*

 ## Installation and Setup

 Read the disclaimer below and click on the **Install the Package** link.
 This will install all the components, objects, and other metadata to your org.